3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 cd ../edk2
 ```

-I added prompt for flashing since it happen to forget remove recovery flash,
+I added prompt for flashing since it happens to forget remove recovery flash,
 what may lead to blocking further development since both SPIs will contain not
 bootable firmware.